 The Lace Archive

+I love working with artists to support their vision and practice.
+Together we craft an ethical ecosystem that supports each artist's life.
+I bring decades of experience, along with a wealth of energy and expertise to the table - but I don't own the table.
+The table belongs to all of us.
+This is the framework for all my collaborations and work with artists.
 I curate at MAPSpace and independently, and work with artists in critique and professional practice both privately and in the Crit Lab.
-With decades of experience in teaching professional practice to undergrad, grad and working artists, I have developed pragmatic and ethical structures that support artists in creating a rigorous soulful ecosystem for their work.
-This happens through what I consider the 3-legged stool of the artist: The intuitive cognition of the studio, the reflective cognition of analysis and critique, and through writing.
-This is made visible in websites and representations of work in the digital space.
-I offer consults for writing and preparing portfolios for grants and proposals, website analyses, and many ways to be accountable to the desire of our work.
-Every consultation incorporates an ethical and socially conscious framework for building a sustainable garden suited to each artist's unique life.
+With years of teaching professional practice to undergrad, grad and working artists, I have developed pragmatic and ethical structures that support artists in creating a rigorous soulful ecosystem for their work.
+This happens through what I consider the 3-legged stool of the artist: The intuitive cognition of the studio, the reflective cognition of analysis and critique, and in ongoing writing about the work.
+I offer consults for writing statements and proposals, preparing portfolios for grants and proposals, and use a website analyses to be sure the artist's vision is visible in representations of work in the digital space.
+Together we build ways to be accountable to the desire of our work.
+Every consultation incorporates a personal and socially conscious framework for building a sustainable garden suited to each artist's unique life.
 Artist-run culture and community are fundamental to all of my work.
+I believe that art holds a space open for complexity, empathy, beauty, and hope.
+We need this more than ever.

 bio

 Patricia Miranda is an artist, curator, educator, and founder of the artist-run orgs The Crit Lab and MAPSpace, where she developed residencies in Port Chester, Peekskill, and Italy.
 In 2021 she founded the Lace Archive, an historical community archive of thousands of donated lace works and family histories.
 She has received grants from the Barbara Deming Fund for feminist work (2024); Ruth and Harold Chenven Foundation (2022);Northern Manhattan Arts Alliance (2021); two artist grants from ArtsWestchester/New York State Council on the Arts (2021/2014); an Anonymous Was a Woman Covid19 Relief Grant (2021), and was part of a year-long NEA grant working with homeless youth (2004-5).
-She has been awarded residencies at the Constance Saltonstall Foundation, I-Park Foundation, Weir Farm Foundation, Vermont Studio Center, and Julio Valdez Printmaking Studio, and been Visiting Artist at Vermont Studio Center, the Heckscher Museum, and University of Utah.
+She has been awarded residencies at the RUC Rural Contemporary Residency in Italy; the Constance Saltonstall Foundation; I-Park Foundation; Weir Farm Foundation; Vermont Studio Center, and Julio Valdez Printmaking Studio.
 Miranda has developed education programs for K-12, museums, and institutions, including Franklin Furnace, the Solomon R. Guggenheim Museum, the American Museum of Natural History, and the Smithsonian Institution.
 She is a noted expert on the history and use of natural dyes and pigments, and teaches about environmentally sustainable art practices.
 As faculty at Lyme Academy College of Fine Arts (2005-19) she led the first study abroad program in Prato, Italy (2017).
 Recent solo exhibitions include: Five Points Art Center, (Torrington, CT), the Olin Fine Art Center (Washington PA), 3S Artspace (Portsmouth, NH), Jane Street Art Center, Garrison Art Center (Hudson Valley, NY), ODETTA Gallery, and Maine Window DUMBO (NYC).
 Group exhibitions include Museo Camuno, (Breno, Italy); Spartanburg Art Museum (Spartanburg, SC); Dunedin Fine Art Center (Dunedin FL); HV MOCA (Peekskill NY), The Lyman Allyn Museum (New London, CT), Northern Manhattan Arts Alliance (NoMAA), Williamsburg Art+Historical Center, The Clemente Center (NYC), The Alexey von Schlippe Gallery at UConn Avery Point, (Groton, CT).
 Her work has been featured in PiùValli TV (Italy), Movida Terre Camune Magazine (Italy), Art New England (2022), Hudson Valley One (2022) and Brooklyn Rail, (2021).
-She has an upcoming solo exhibition at Chiesa Santa Maria, Museo MiraD'or , Pisogne Italy (2025).